-Another reason for rising final salary transfer values has been employers being keen to reduce the risk on their books final salary schemes represent.
+Another reason for rising transfer values has been employers being keen to reduce the risk on their books final salary schemes represent.

-A final salary pension transfer will allow you to take advantage of today’s high CETVs, but remember that’s because the cost of providing a pension income has increased sharply, too.
+A pension transfer will allow you to take advantage of today’s high CETVs, but remember that’s because the cost of providing a pension income has increased sharply, too.

 Under the pension freedoms, the tax regime surrounding leaving a money purchase pension to your loved ones became more favourable.
 Gone is the 55% ‘death tax’ charged on a deceased’s pension.
 Furthermore, pensions have always been considered outside of the estate and are therefore typically free from inheritance tax.

 If you die before the age 75 with a money purchase pension, you can usually leave it to your beneficiaries and they won’t have to pay income tax on any benefits they draw from it.
 If you die after the age of 75, they’ll be charged income tax at their highest marginal rate.

 A money purchase pension invested in a drawdown fund allows you to withdraw lump sums and income as you require (subject to the usual drawdown tax rules).
 Assuming you have sufficient income to need to use this flexibility, this means you can vary your income each year, potentially helping you stay below certain income tax thresholds in retirement.